ClojureBridge/organizing/Workshop-Planning-Tasks.md

 ### <a name="childcare"/>Arrange childcare
 * Anecdotally, few people take you up on childcare; more people tend to use nursing/pumping space, actually.
 * It's worth checking with the people who said they needed childcare to make sure they still really do.
 Many do not realize that you really will provide it if they ask, and will try and make other arrangements after requesting it.
 Check in with them as soon as you can after the initial request to confirm.
-* We have a list of contact info for sitters; email the workshop mailing list (which you should already be subscribed to!) at https://groups.google.com/forum/?fromgroups#!forum/railsbridge-workshops for access.

 ### <a name="objects"/>Obtain necessary objects: power cords, flash drives, name tags, pens, etc.
-> To do: develop physical items plans (#1 plan: don't lose the stuff)

 ### <a name="slides"/>Update the pre- and post-workshop presentation slides
 * Templates and instructions live in [[Templates and Materials|Templates and Materials]]

 ### <a name="levels"/>Figure out student class levels
-* Use the Arrange Sections button on the Bridge Troll Organizer Console to have the COMPUTER set up a rough guesstimate of number of classes and sizes.
+* Use the set up a rough guesstimate of number of groups and sizes.
 It is very helpful to arrange the sections again the night before, after everyone has checked in at the installfest; that way you have a much better idea of what your actual workshop attendance will be.
-The computer's arrangement can be manually rearranged by drag-n-drop.